giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

   - https://github.com/orgs/giantswarm/teams/team-rainbow
 ---

-# Configure OpenID Connect (OIDC) with Dex to access your clusters

 ## Introduction

 At Giant Swarm, we automatically configure Dex in management clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the management cluster's Kubernetes API.